 Gigabyte's enthusiast gamer brand, Aorus, never skimps on hardware and the brand new Aorus X5 v7 is no exception: we're looking at an overclockable quad-core i7-7820HK CPU, GTX 1070 graphics,a high-resolution G-Sync display, 32GB RAM and for storage comprises an M.2 SSD and a hard drive.

 We walked away impressed by the speed of Intel's new Skylake-X chips, however thermals were a severe letdown.
 The Core i9-7900X is too hot to handle even when paired with an AIO liquid cooler.
 But we think the 10-core/20-thread beast deserves a more robust cooling solution to match it so we can properly overclock it.
 Read on.

-#ThrowbackThursday Enthusiasts' early overclocking endeavors involved soldering and replacing crystal clock oscillators, but evolving standards brought options for changing system bus speeds, while some of the most daring would gain boosts through hard modding.
+#ThrowbackThursday Enthusiasts' early overclocking endeavors involved soldering and replacing crystal clock oscillators, but evolving standards brought more accessible means to change system bus speeds, while the most daring would gain boosts through hard modding.
 These are but a few of the landmark processors revered for their overclocking prowess.

 In overclocking circles it was recently noted that BCLK (base clock) overclocking might become a possibility in Skylake processors, but it would be up to motherboard manufacturers to circumvent Intel's restrictions.
 Last night Asrock contacted us with an updated BIOS that enabled this.
 We jumped at the opportunity and have already tested and benched a Core i3-6100 Skylake CPU with a 1GHz overclock (4.7GHz) on air cooling.